Problems do not wait for office hours

 - across time zones

-Typical situations that need fast support
+Real situations that need immediate response

-- missing reservations
+- reservations are missing

-- late arrivals
+- guests arrive late

-- overbooking situations
+- overbooking situations occur

-- transport delays
+- transport is delayed

-- special meal requests
+- special requests are not fulfilled

 - reputational damage

-That is not a reliable safety net.
+That is not a controlled system.

-The agency remains close to the client.
+The agency remains the client-facing partner.

 This means:

-- clearer escalation routes
+- faster escalation

 - structured issue handling